(B) Significant Accounting policies

 vii.
 Derecognition

-a) the company has transferred substantially all the risks and rewards of the asset, or
+a) Transferred substantially all risks and rewards; or

-b) the company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+b) Neither transferred nor retained substantially all risks and rewards but transferred control.

 viii.
 Impairment of financial assets

 b.
-Full time expected credit losses (expected credit losses that result from all possible default events over the life of the financial instrument).
+Lifetime ECL (all possible default events over the life of the instrument).

 ix.
 Financial assets measured as at amortized cost, contractual revenue receivables and lease receivables